Staking smart contract

 We've also added #[view]

-Also, if you're confused about some of the functions used or the storage mappers, you can read more here:
+If you're confused about some of the functions used or the storage mappers, you can read more here:

-Secondly, the staking_position
+staking_position

-does not need an owned value of the addr
+does not need an owned value of theaddr

 argument.
-We can take a reference instead.
+We can pass a reference instead. -

 method.